 Mitchell Zook just completed his freshman year at the University of Indianapolis.
 He has had a successful year in a large part due to the assistive technology he is using.
 I visited Mitchell at his home to learn about the services he received through Easterseals Crossroads and how he is using the assistive technology he is using to succeed in college.

 When Mitchell opened the door, he greeted me with a warm smile and he escorted me to the living room where we sat on the coach and talked.
-He told me that he was born in Lafayette, Indiana, but moved to Greenwood when he was 1.
+He told me that he was born in Lafayette, Indiana, but moved to Greenwood when he was 1-year old.
 He told me that since starting school he has always been in the Center Grove school district and graduated from Center Grove High School in 2018.

 Mitchell has a diagnosis of autism spectrum disorder (ASD).
 ASD is a developmental disorder that effects communication and behavior.
 Mitchell has high functioning ASD and manages life skills without much assistance.
 He told me that his biggest struggle all through school was note-taking and some communication difficulties.
 In high school, he did not use any technology.
-He did have extended time for writing, small study hall group, speech therapy, and a delayed start to school.
+He did have extended time for writing assignments, small study hall group, speech therapy, and a delayed start to school.

 He told me that Math and Computer Science classes were his favorite classes in school and that English was always really tough for him.
 It’s hard for him to keep focus in any classes that are lecture style.
 He also struggles to keep focus in group work.
 He told me that English and writing assignments always seemed long and tedious to him.
 He enjoys things being fast-paced and changing a lot.
 He is always on a computer or reading text books.
-He enjoys game development, puzzles, and playing Mindcraft.
-He hopes to work one day as a software engineer or a game developer.
+He enjoys game development, puzzles, and playing Mindcraft and hopes to work one day work as a software engineer or a game developer.

 In his senior year of high school, Mitchell started receiving Vocational Rehabilitation (VR) services.
 VR is a state agency that assists individuals with disabilities in obtaining or maintaining employment.
 His VR counselor referred him to Easterseals Crossroads for an assistive technology evaluation to prepare for college.
 An assistive technology evaluation is a one-on-one evaluation to determine the appropriate assistive technology to meet the needs of an individual at home, work, school, or in the community.